tslocke/hobocookbook/manual/dryml-guide.markdown

 That's all well and good but there are a couple of problems:

- - The original card used `merge-attrs` so that we could add arbitrary HTML attributesto the final `<div>`.
+ - The original card used `merge-attrs` so that we could add arbitrary HTML attributes to the final `<div>`.
 Our new card has lost that feature

  - Worse than that, the new card is in fact useless, as there's no way to pass it the body parameter